-Step-by-Step: Designing an Online Program as a Coach or Consultant
+Step-by-Step: Designing a Scalable Online Program as a Coach or Consultant - check out the show notes

 One-to-one services are limited by the time and attention you can give to each client individually.
 By expanding beyond this model, you can reach a larger audience without necessarily increasing your workload proportionally.